- Rules, Technical Bulletins/ Règles, Bulletins Techniques [RULES, BULLETINS/ REGLES, BULLETINS]

 Aaron Arndt (Brampton, Ontario) raced successfully in the USA.
 He has also lived in Europe while racing on the 2007 World Inline Cup circuit.
 He won the famed Athens to Atlanta Ultramarathon (138km) in 2007.
 He competed at the Junior (1996) and Senior (2004) World Championships as well as the Pan American Championships (2005).
 He is one the few active skaters to have earned an international medal for Canada- a bronze medal in the 500-meter sprint (track) at the 1997 Pan American Championships in Quito, Ecuador.

 Martine Charbonneau (Greenfield Park, Quebec) has been one of Canada’s strongest performers female in recent years.
 She competed at the 2005 and 2007 World Championships and the 2007 Pan American Games.
-Also in 2007, she won the famed New York 100k and set the course record at the Athens to Atlanta utrla long distance.
+Also in 2007, she won the famed New York 100k and set the course record at Athens to Atlanta.

 Barry Publow (Toronto/ Ottawa, Ontario and Aylmer, Quebec) represented Canada as an athlete at the 1994 World Championships and 1999 Pan American Games in Winnipeg.
 He coached the 1995 Pan American Games Speed Team in Mar Del Plata, Argentina and the World Team at the 2003 and 2004 World Roller Speed Skating Championships.
 His contributions to the sport include two publications (Speed On Skates (1999) and The Science Of Speed (2008).